Helichrysum, also known as Everlasting Essential Oil or Immortelle, has been studied in Europe for

 regeneration of nerves, improving skin conditions, reducing inflammation, relieving pain, and speeding healing.

 There are many species of Helichrysum, though it is only the 'italicum' species that is true 'Immortelle' or 'Everlasting', with the regenerative actions attributed to this wonderful oil.
 Further, the Corsican variety is actually considered a sub-species, noted as Helichrysum italicum spp. sertinum.
-The island is the only source known for producing oils with consistently high levels of Neryl Acetate, a molecular constituent thought to have anti-spasmodic properties.
-As you continue reading, note that this is the only significant difference in the chemistry profile of the two Helichrysum sources.
+The island is known for producing oils with consistently high levels of Neryl Acetate, which adds a floral note to the oil.
+Neryl Acetate is an 'ester', considered 'anti-spasmodic'.
+Note that ALL sources from the Mediterranean are used for their therapeutic activity.

 Our current stocks both have excellent, synergistic chemistry profiles.
 The unique natural molecular components of these Helichrysum italicum oils include anti-inflammatory alpha, beta and gamma-curcumenes (think 'curcumine', the anti-inflammatory extract from tumeric), and high amounts of regenerative di-ketones.
 While ketone-containing essential oils are generally to be avoided, the di-ketones (actually 'Italidiones' in Helichrysum) are perfectly safe.

 The curcumenes found, too, in Ginger essential oil, are also chelators of metals from the body (some users will massage a diluted formula into their feet to support removal of metals from the body).
 The di-ketones are not found in any other essential oil (hence the name 'Italidiones', from Helichrysum italicum).
 They are thought to be potent aids in stimulating tissue regeneration.
 These are one of the reasons you'll frequently find Helichrysum in scar-reduction and wound healing formulas.